watkins0049/flyway-demo/README.md

 3. Start up your Postgres server
     1. Mac users can download the [Postgres.app](https://postgresapp.com/)
     2. All other systems can [follow this guide](https://www.postgresql.org/download/)
+4. Launch the Spring Boot application
+   1. Note: you may need to adjust the datasource URL in `application.yml`

 ## How it Works
 On application launch, Flyway will connect to the database and run any SQL script in the `resources/db/migration`